✓ Updated April 2026

 Wander the Medieval Streets of Écusson

 culturalLose yourself in the labyrinthine alleys of Montpellier's historic center, Écusson.
 Discover hidden courtyards, charming boutiques, and centuries-old architecture around every corner.
-Visit early in the morning or late afternoon to avoid crowds and truly soak in the atmosphere.
+Look for the intricate ironwork on balconies and the unexpected splashes of vibrant street art.

 Best time: Apr-Oct